huisaddison/blog-theme/README.md

 # blog-theme
 Simple theme for my [blog](http://huisaddison.com/blog) (powered by Pelican).

+## Changes January 2018
+* Revised entire theme to be way cleaner, and also mobile friendly-ish.
+  Though, a lot of features that I don't use may be broken.

+## Original changes
-The theme is heavily derived from [pelican-simplegrey](https://github.com/fle/pelican-simplegrey).
+The theme is heavily derived fro [pelican-simplegrey](https://github.com/fle/pelican-simplegrey).
 The only changes I have made are:
 * Change greys to blues